Published on May 6, 2013

 A watercolor study of a sunny day at Ocean Beach here in San Francisco.
 The waves were uncharacteristically clean and small and the longboarding crew was out.

 Two of my favorite spots in the Basque Country -Bidart Centre and Parlamentia.
-Drawn and painted on a cold February day when conditions were perfect.
+Watercolors drawn and painted on a cold February day when conditions were perfect for both spots.

 A portrait study for “New Mexico” that was loosely inspired by a Mark Van Dalen photograph, and specifically by the strange shoulder position of the model.